junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/Docker/README.md

 # Brain MRI Image Registration with TransMorph
 This repository provides Docker images for different variants of TransMorph, a tool for brain MRI image registration for various applications.
 You can access the Docker images on our [Docker Hub](https://hub.docker.com/repository/docker/jchen245/transmorph_brain_mri_registration/general).

-- ***At the moment, the Docker image is CPU-based.
-GPU-enabled containers will be added soon, so stay tuned!***
 - ***This TransMorph Docker image currently only supports mono-modality registration.***

 ## Registration Pipeline